United States Copyright Office: Administering the Copyright Law

 The Copyright Office records the bibliographic descriptions and the copyright facts of all works registered.
 The archives maintained by the Copyright Office are an important record of America's cultural and historical heritage.
 Containing nearly 45 million individual cards, the Copyright Card Catalog situated in the James Madison Memorial Building is an index to all the copyright registrations in the United States starting from 1870 up to 1977.
 Records after 1977 are maintained through an online database containing more than 16 million entries.

-As a service unit of the Library of Congress, the Copyright Office is part of the legislative branch of the government.
-The Office provides for a copyright policy too, to advice the Congress.
+As a service unit of the Library of Congress, the Copyright Office is part of the legislative branch of the government, and provides copyright policy advice to the Congress.
 At the request of the Congress, the Copyright Office advises and assists the Congress in the development of national and international copyright policy; drafts legislation; and prepares technical studies on copyright-related matters.

 The Compendium of U.S. Copyright Office Practices manual documents the Copyright Office's practices in its administration of copyright law.

 A new fee schedule for Copyright Office services was made effective from March 20, 2020 onwards.
 Before that, the Copyright office's fees were last updated in 2014.
 The revised fees increased only for certain registration and recording services, along with some associated services, while other services did not see a fee increase.
 In May 2014, the Office had reduced some renewal application and addendum fees in an effort to "encourage the filing of more renewal claims" and thereby help improve public records about copyright ownership.
 In 2020, the fees for a renewal application were increased while the addendum fee remains the same.

-Providing information services to the public
+Providing Information Services to the Public

 The Copyright Office provides public information and reference services concerning copyrights and recorded documents.
 The public can keep up on the developments in the Copyright Office by subscribing to the U.S. Copyright Office NewsNet, a free electronic mailing list that issues periodic email alerts to subscribers regarding hearings, deadlines for comments, new and proposed regulations, new publications, and other copyright-related subjects of interest.